Kéllé Bryan: 2019–present: Loose Women and short-lived Eternal comeback

 From May 2019, she has been appearing regularly on ITV's show Loose Women.
 On 1 June 2023, Bryan made a surprise appearance on stage at friend and former bandmate Louise's Shepherd's Bush Empire concert where they performed 1994 Eternal single "Crazy".

-In September 2023, Bryan pulled out of a purported Eternal reunion tour as a show of support of the LGBT community.
+In September 2023, Bryan pulled out of a planned Eternal reunion tour as a show of support of the LGBT community.
 Redknapp and Bryan reported that Easther and Vernie Bennett had refused to perform at a number of proposed LGBT pride events over objections that the trans community had "hijacked" pride.
 Bennett's manager Denis Ingoldsby commented that the sisters supported the LGBT community and played at many events, but that Vernie has raised concerns about "the trans lobby".
 Bryan went on to post a statement on her Twitter stating she is "an advocate for inclusion and equality for all".